Your free business.com+ membership unlocks exclusive tech deals and advisor support

 3. Calculate your cost of goods sold (COGS).

 Next, determine the direct costs involved in producing your goods or services.
 This might include materials, production labor or product packaging.
-If you run a service business, COGS may include things like subcontractor fees or the cost of billable labor.
+If you run a service business, COGS may include things like subcontractor fees or billable labor tied directly to client work, while general employee salaries are typically treated as operating expenses.

 Beginning Inventory + Purchases – Ending Inventory = COGS